Wellness

 Placeholder blog 01

-“What does SUSEYA actually mean?"
-I am often asked by customers who look at our logo.
+“What does SUSEYA actually mean?”
+I am often asked by customers who are looking at our logo.

-This is always the introduction to a longer history of the Way of St. James, called Camino de Santiago in Spanish, in which some seem to be interested.
+This is usually the introduction to a longer story about the Camino de Santiago, also known as the Way of St. James, in Spain, which seems to interest quite a few people.

-The last semester of my studies was like a juggling act between exam preparations, bachelor's thesis and a 25-hour job.
-The need to simply pack a backpack and go wherever it grew from week to week.
-A few years earlier, I read Paolo Coelho's book "On the Way of St. James."
-When this book came back to my mind, I sat down at my laptop and booked my flight to Pamplona.
-Without thinking, without researching, I just booked.
-And I couldn't have been more ready.
-In the weeks before, I bought some equipment, read a few blog posts about former pilgrims.
-I didn't want to know too much, I just wanted to let the time come to me.
-Since this was to be my first trip alone, I waited for nervousness, insecurity, fear… but in vain.
-I have never been so sure about a decision.
-Until I arrived at the first hostel.
-Since it was too late to walk, I booked an accommodation for the first night in advance.
-When I sat there on my bunk bed, surrounded by other pilgrims, I thought "oh what did you do Tamara?".
+The last semester of my studies felt like a juggling act between exam preparations, my bachelor thesis, and a 25-hour job.
+The urge to simply pack a backpack and go wherever, without any particular destination, grew stronger week by week.
+A few years earlier, I had read Paolo Coelho’s book The Pilgrimage.
+When this book came back to my mind, I sat down at my laptop and booked a flight to Pamplona.
+Without thinking, without researching, I just booked it.
+And I couldn’t have been more ready.
+In the weeks before, I gathered some equipment, read a few blog posts from former pilgrims.
+I didn’t want to know too much; I wanted to let the time unfold naturally.
+Since this was going to be my first solo trip, I waited for nervousness, uncertainty, and fear.
+But it never came.
+I had never been more certain about a decision.
+Until I arrived at the first albergue.
+Since it was too late to start walking, I had pre-booked a place to stay for the first night.
+As I sat on my bunk, surrounded by other pilgrims, I thought, “What have you done?”
+I felt lonely, a bit lost.
+So I went to bed early and started my first day.
+The first day of 28 days in total, during which I simply walked.
+28 days during which I carried my 12-kg backpack through rain, wind, sun, snow, up and down mountains, covering 800 kilometers across Spain.
+28 days during which I got to know my body in a completely new way.
+I felt muscles I didn’t even know existed.
+My feet changed shape, their color shifted regularly, and they will probably never be the same again. :)

-28 days on which I had an incredible number of encounters.
-Some consisted of only one sentence, one conversation or one sharing one day of journey.
-Others, in which they have become friends for life.
-And one, in which I met my love.
-28 days on which I was able to marvel at the most remote villages and a wide variety of landscapes.
-28 days on which I was able to experience the great luxury of dealing with myself and my deeply hidden thoughts.
-28 evenings when I was at home with strangers in strange places.
-An evening when I went through clubs with flip-flops and rain jacket.
+28 days during which I had countless encounters.
+Some consisted of just a sentence, a conversation, or a single day.
+Others have turned into lifelong friendships.
+And one of them became my great love.
+28 days during which I had the privilege of admiring the most remote villages and a variety of landscapes.
+28 days during which I experienced the luxury of being able to confront myself and my deeply hidden thoughts.
+28 evenings during which I felt at home with strangers in unfamiliar places.
+One evening, I walked through clubs wearing flip-flops and a rain jacket.

-I will never be able to describe the magic that surrounds the Way of St. James.
+I will never be able to describe the magic surrounding the Camino de Santiago.

-I often have to think of a conversation because I find this comparison incredibly beautiful.
-Manfred said: "I already know what you mean Tamara.
-You're going through a little life here.
-You run through sun, rain, snow, steeply up and steeply down.
+I often think about a conversation because I find this comparison incredibly beautiful.
+Manfred said: “I know what you mean, Tamara.
+You’re going through a small life here.
+You walk through sun, rain, snow, steep ascents, steep descents.
 Sometimes fast, sometimes slow.
-Some days you cry, others you laugh.
-Keep going, going until you arrive."
+Some days you cry, other days you laugh.
+You just keep going, keep going until you arrive.”

-My mom said during a phone call I found my happiness here.
-It was only 28 days.
-I just think I was so ready for everything that was coming and yet I didn't expect anything.
-28 days on which you are only looking forward to a shower with a changing set on your back, which may even be a little lukewarm, and just with that you are happier than ever, enough to ground you.
-To see what it's really about on our great journey.
+My mom said during a phone call that I had found my happiness there.
+And it was only 28 days.
+I just think that I was so ready for everything that came my way, and yet, I didn’t expect anything.
+28 days, during which you’re carrying just a change of clothes on your back, looking forward to a shower that may even be lukewarm, and yet you’re happier than ever before, are enough to ground you.
+Enough to realize what really matters on this big journey of ours.

-I went through a little life.
+I have walked through my small life.
 And I have arrived.
-In Santiago and especially with ME.
+In Santiago, and most importantly, within MYSELF.